 Adjust equipment for proper operation.

-Prior to final acceptance, this Contractor shall vacuum and clean all system components and protect them from damage and deterioration.
+Prior to final acceptance, vacuum and clean all system components and protect them from damage and deterioration.

 FINAL ACCEPTANCE TESTING

-The Final Acceptance Testing shall be provided to the Owner or the Owner’s designated representative only.
+The Final Acceptance Testing shall be provided to the USPS or designated representative only.
 Final acceptance testing to any other trade or service provider for the project does not comply with the requirements of this section.

-The Contractor shall provide a Final Acceptance Test record document signed by both the Contractor and the Owner or designated Owner’s Representative establishing the “In Warranty” date.
+Provide a Final Acceptance Test record document signed by both the Contractor and USPS or designated representative establishing the “In Warranty” date.
 The warranty period shall not commence until the Final Acceptance Test is completed.

-This Contractor shall be prepared to verify the performance of any portion of the installation by demonstration, listening and viewing test, and instrumented measurements.
-This Contractor shall make additional adjustments within the scope of work and which are deemed necessary by the Owner because of the acceptance test.
+Verify the performance of any portion of the installation by demonstration, listening and viewing test, and instrumented measurements.
+Make additional adjustments which are deemed necessary by USPS because of the acceptance test.

 PROJECT SUBMITTALS PRIOR TO ACCEPTANCE